ALEHACKsp/vandal/README.md

 # Code Style
 Vandal is written in Pascal Case to make it easy to find and read functions by their name.
 Vandal doesn't make use of Hungarian Notation, or stuff alike, it is only meant to be intuitive.

+# Licensing
+There is currently no licensing for Vandal.

 # Credits
 @cristeigabriel - Main Vandal developer